As an ECU student we are here to support you. We provide support in teaching and learning and in many other ways as well.

 Teaching and learning support is readily available whether you need help to understand the content of your unit, learn how to write for academic purposes, use the library, and/or overcome technological problems.

 For assistance with assignment writing and study skills, you are encouraged to contact your school’s Learning Adviser.
-Learning advisers can assist you to tackle assessment tasks and navigate the ECU learning environment.
-Visit the Academic Skills Centre Blackboard site to find out more about how to contact a learning adviser from your school or to look at the range of help they offer.
+Learning Advisers can assist you to tackle assessment tasks and navigate the ECU learning environment.
+Visit the Academic Skills Centre Canvas site to find out more about how to contact a Learning Adviser from your school or to look at the range of help they offer.

 ECU libraries provide library, digital and information services to students and staff at each of its two Perth campuses, Joondalup and Mount Lawley, and our South West Campus in Bunbury.
-Visit the Library homepage for a wide range of useful online library resources such as the Library Guides that cover topics like using Worldsearch, borrowing items, using eBooks, and referencing.
+Visit the Library homepage for a wide range of useful online library resources such as the Library Guides that cover topics like using ECU Library Search, borrowing items, using eBooks, and referencing.

-Help is available to students needing technology and online learning support with Blackboard, Panopto, PebblePad, Turnitin, MS Office apps and assignment presentations.
-Peer Assistant help is available face-to-face on weekdays at Joondalup Library between 9am - 5pm, and Mount Lawley Library 11am - 2pm during semester.
+Help is available to students needing technology and online learning support with Canvas, Panopto, PebblePad, Turnitin, MS Office apps and assignment presentations.
+Peer Assistant help is available face-to-face on weekdays at Joondalup Library between 9am - 5pm, and Mount Lawley Library and Bunbury Library 11am - 2pm during semester.
 You can also online chat through Microsoft Teams on weekdays between 9am - 5pm.

 Careers and Employability Services provides professional careers, volunteering, and mentoring advice and job search support to all current ECU students and alumni.
 Many of these services are facilitated through ECU’s CareerHub system, which can be accessed by current students, current staff, alumni and employers.